Sticky Fingers (band): 2018–19: Return from hiatus, world tour and Yours to Keep

 On 26 March 2018, the band used their Instagram account to post an image of the five members together, with the caption "Look who's back", signalling a return from their hiatus.
 On 30 March, they played at Bad Friday, a neighborhood music festival held in Sydney's Inner West.

 On 13 April 2018, they released a comeback single, "Kick On", and announced a June 2018 world tour with shows in Australia, Mexico, the United States, the United Kingdom, Germany, the Netherlands, New Zealand and Indonesia.
 This tour includes a performance at Luna Park's Big Top, Sydney.

 2020–present: Lekkerboy

 Sticky Fingers released "We Can Make the World Glow", the lead single from their fifth studio album, Lekkerboy, on 24 September 2021.
 They followed this on 29 October with two more singles from the album, which were joined together as one release titled "Saves the Day" and "My Rush".
 The fourth single from Lekkerboy, "Crooked Eyes", was released on 15 December 2021.
 On 20 April 2022, the band released Lekkerboy.

+In September 2025 on Instagram, the band announced intentions to tour, but without original founding vocalist Dylan Frost.
+The band confirmed Dylan Frost had opted to not tour to focus on his personal health and wellbeing, with Dylan still being a member of Sticky Fingers.